danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ## Where We Are Now

-Once the product definitions were in place, I worked closely with the research and development team to deliver our first MVP.
-This version is now being tested at hospitals and undergoing regulatory review by the FDA in the US.
+Once the product definitions were in place, I worked closely with the research and development team to deliver our MVP.
+This first release is now being tested at hospitals and undergoing regulatory review by the FDA in the US.

-I am currently focusing on expanding this solution to a worldwide market, starting from the UK.
+I am extremely thankful to have worked on a product that will be the first of its kind in the healthcare industry.
+I am now focusing on expanding this solution to a worldwide market, starting from the UK.